Punktum-dk/dsu-service-specification/README.md

 <a id="about-this-document"></a>
 ## About this Document

-This specification describes protocol version 1.0 and version 3 (3.X.X) of the DK Hostmaster DSU service.
+This specification describes protocol version 1.0 and version 3 (3.X.X) of the Punktum dk DSU service.

 <a id="license"></a>
 ### License

-This document is copyright by DK Hostmaster A/S and is licensed under the MIT License, please see the separate LICENSE file for details.
+This document is copyright by Punktum dk A/S and is licensed under the MIT License, please see the separate LICENSE file for details.

 <a id="document-history"></a>
 ### Document History